 ORCID number: Yevheniia Kyriachenko (0000-0002-4771-1702); Tetyana Falalyeyeva (0000-0002-3139-6453); Oleksandr Korotkyi (0000-0003-1147-532X); Nataliia Molochek (0000-0001-6790-5099); Nazarii Kobyliak (0000-0001-9814-689X).

-Author contributions: All authors equally contributed to this paper with conception and design of the study, literature review and analysis, drafting and critical revision and editing, and final approval of the final version.
+Author contributions: All authors contributed equally to this paper in conception and design of the study, literature review and analysis, and drafting, critical revision, editing, and providing final approval of the final version.

 Conflict-of-interest statement: No potential conflicts of interest.

-No financial support.
+Supported by no dedicated source of funding.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript